lil-brumski/brumski_cpp/docs/area2dshapes.md

 _This .md file contains guides and instructions on how to use the area2dshapes.hpp header file._

 1. This header file contains a template that checks the data type that the user enters.
 If it's the wrong one, a loop will be initiated until the correct data type is entered.
-The function name is "brumski_cpp::Input<T>()" were 'T' represents the data type that the user is using.
+The function name is "brumski_cpp::math::input<T>()" were 'T' represents the data type that the user is using.

 2. The 2D shapes included in the library are: square, rectangle, triangle, circle, ellipse, parallelogram, trapezoid, rhombus, kite.

-3. How to use the functions; e.g *double area = brumski::area2dshapes::rectangle(x, Y);*- were *X and Y* represent the parts used for getting the area.
+3. How to use the functions; e.g *double area = brumski::math::area2dshapes::rectangle(x, Y);*- were *x and Y* represent the parts used for getting the area.

 4. Code example: